swsnu/swpp2019-team16/README.md

 ## Requirement and specification

-To see requirements and specification, please see [requirements and specification](https://github.com/swsnu/swpp2019-team16/wiki)
+To see requirements and specification, please check [requirements and specification](https://github.com/swsnu/swpp2019-team16/wiki/Project-Abstract)

+## Design and Planning

+To see design and planning, please check [design and planning](https://github.com/swsnu/swpp2019-team16/wiki/Design-and-Planning)

 ## Contributing

-To contribute, please see [CONTRIBUTING.md](./CONTRIBUTING.md)
+To contribute, please check [CONTRIBUTING.md](./CONTRIBUTING.md)